Susan Point: Works

 Point's works include Salish Footprint in the Museum of Anthropology at the University of British Columbia, Musqueam house posts at the American Museum of Natural History, and carvings installed at the Vancouver International Airport and at Brockton Point in Stanley Park.

 In 1995, Point's "Flight (Spindle Whorl)" was installed at the Vancouver International Airport.
 It is the largest spindle whorl in the world at 4.8 meters (16 feet) in diameter.
 The piece is set against a stone waterfall to symbolize the connection between land and sky.

 In 2008, Point created "Buttress Runnels" for the Richmond Olympic Oval in Richmond, B.C..
 The runnels move water from the roof of the building away from the site.
 The runnels include cast images of the life of the Fraser River, including fish, sand, herons.
-A herons is used for the logo of the City of Richmond and the symbol figures prominently in stories and histories of the Musqueam people.
+A heron is used for the logo of the City of Richmond and the symbol figures prominently in stories and histories of the Musqueam people.

-In 2009, Point’s “Tree of Life” stained glass window was installed in Christ Church Cathedral in Vancouver.
-The design represents the Salish belief in the interconnectedness of all forms of life, uniting Christian theology with First Nations culture and merging the traditional with the modern.
+In 2009, Point's “Tree of Life” stained glass window was installed in Christ Church Cathedral in Vancouver.
+The design represents the Salish belief in the interconnectedness of all forms of life, uniting Christian theology with First Nations culture.
 Point was commissioned by the church to design the windows after winning a competition.

 Since 2014, the Penn Museum of the University of Pennsylvania has displayed a glass whorl by Point, made in 1994, in its "Native American Voices: The People – Here and Now" exhibit.